ipopester/Loan_Analyzer_Pope/README.md

 # Loan Qualifier Application

-This is an application designed to facilitate the loan application process for people seeking a loan based on fundamental financial criteria.
-Applicants often want an idea of what lenders would be potentially willing to offer them a loan prior to speaking with a customer service agent, saving time for all parties.
+This is an application designed to facilitate the loan selection process, which based on the user's core financial information, such as debt, home value, and credit score.
+Applicants often want to know whether their criteria meet those of  potential lenders.
+This application produces a list of qualifying lenders with the option to save the result as a csv file.

 ## Technologies